padrinobook/padrinobook/chapters/login_and_registration.md

 module JobVacancy
   class App < Padrino::Application
     ...
-    set :delivery_method, :smtp => {
+    set :delivery_method, smtp: {
-      :address => 'smtp.gmail.com',
+      address: 'smtp.gmail.com',
-      :port => 587,
+      port: 587,
-      :user_name => '<your-gmail-account-address>',
+      user_name: '<your-gmail-account-address>',
-      :password => '<secret>',
+      password: '<secret>',
-      :authentication => :plain,
+      authentication: :plain
     }
     ...
   end
 end
 ```

+[^app-rb]: The main configuration file of our application.

 Let's get through all the different options:

-- `:delivery_method`: Defines the delivery method.
-Possible values are [:smtp](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol "Simple Mail Transfer Protocol") (default), [:sendmail](http://en.wikipedia.org/wiki/Sendmail "Sendmail"), `:test` (no mails will be send), and [:file](http://edgeguides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration "Action Mailer configuration") (will write the contents of the email in a file).
+- `delivery_method`: Defines the delivery method.
+Possible values are [:smtp](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol "Simple Mail Transfer Protocol") (default), [:sendmail](https://en.wikipedia.org/wiki/Sendmail "Sendmail"), `:test` (no mails will be send), and [:file](http://edgeguides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration "Action Mailer configuration") (will write the contents of the email in a file).
-- `:address`: The SMTP mail address.
+- `address`: The SMTP mail address.
-- `:port`: The port of the mail address.
+- `port`: The port of the mail address.
-- `:user_name`: The name of the SMTP address.
+- `user_name`: The name of the SMTP address.
-- `:password`: The password of your SMTP address.
+- `password`: The password of your SMTP address.
-- `:authentication`: Specify if your mail server requires authentication.
-The default setting is plain meaning that the password is not encrypted. `:login` will send the password [Base64 encoded](https://en.wikipedia.org/wiki/Base64 "Base64 encoded"), [:cram_md5](http://en.wikipedia.org/wiki/CRAM-MD5 "CRAM-MD5") is a challenge/response authentication mechanism .
+- `authentication`: Specify if your mail server requires authentication.
+The default setting is plain meaning that the password is not encrypted.
-- `:domain`: This key is set up for [HELO checking](http://en.wikipedia.org/wiki/Anti-spam_techniques#HELO.2FEHLO_checking "HELO checking").
+- `domain`: This key is set up for [HELO checking](http://en.wikipedia.org/wiki/Anti-spam_techniques#HELO.2FEHLO_checking "HELO checking").

-Prior Padrino *0.10.7* the `:enable_starttls_auto => true` was changeable.
+Prior Padrino *0.10.7* the `enable_starttls_auto: true` was changeable.
 This is option is now always on true in *Padrino >= 0.11.1* so we leave it out.
 This is now the default delivery address unless it is overwritten in an individual mail definition.
 We won't test the email functionality to this point because the *Mailer gem* is already tested.

 #### Quick Mail Usage